ehenon/LastSetlistify/README.md

 ]
 ```

+NB: `mbid` fields correspond to the unique identifiers of the artists in the [MusicBrainz](https://musicbrainz.org/) database.
+You can for example find them in the URL of the artist pages.

 ## Usage 🚀

 To launch the application locally, open a terminal from the root of the directory and run the following command: